koshka77/mfurin-vizstory/final_p2.md

 Personally, I feel the effects of global warming.
 I remember that years ago there was always winter in Pittsburgh.
 In the recent years, summers have become hotter and winters have become warmer.

 I wanted to investigate this topic and use it for my digital story.
 I was wondering if I could find enough data on this topic which would be publicly accessible.
-To my surprise, I found a few websites with data.
-I am excited to present it.
+To my surprise, I found a few websites with data and discussions about rising global temperature.
+I am happy to present my final deliverable.

 ### Drawing wireframe with crayons/pens